devopsdays/devopsdays-theme/exampleSite/utilities/README.md

 ### Speaker Images
-The headshots for your speaker images should be exactly 500px wide.
-(They display at 250px wide, but add them at 500px wide in order to make them look good on retina displays.)
+The headshots for your speaker images should be approximately 500px wide.
+They will display fluidly based upon the screen size and versions for high-density display (ex.
+Retina) will also be created at build time.
 They must be in JPG format and named with the `.jpg` extension.

 # Adding slides and video